 Problem

-The developer wishes to use a sensitive variable in a configuration to create multiple resources using a
+When you use a sensitive variable in a configuration to create multiple resources with a for_each argument, Terraform returns an error to prevent exposing sensitive data in resource instance keys.

 Prerequisites